Tearnote/Minote/src/guide.md

 - Init and cleanup functions must be tolerant to being called twice or in wrong order.
 Cleanup must never fail
 - Typedef structs and enums
-  - Do not hide their definitions, document member access instead of using accessor functions
+  - Do not hide their definitions.
+Document member access instead of using accessor functions, unless there is a good reason such as providing thread-safety
 - Naming guideline:
   - Functions, arguments, variables and fundamental types are camelCase
   - Object types and constants are TitleCase